 A set of name matching cards is a great tool to help kids become familiar with each other at the beginning of the year.
 You can also use them for many sorting and letter activities.
-Make your own set of name matching cards for name activities in your home or classroom using the two templates below.
+Make your own set of name matching cards for name activities for preschool using the two templates below.